Aldisti/MariaDB-Replication/README.md

 - the replica who reads the primary's binary log in order to replicate its data.

 Now that the two databases are up and running, if we want to switch the roles we can simply run the script switchdb.sh.
-This script will set the primary as read-only (in order to stop all write operations), then will wait for the replica to fully synchronize with the primary and when the replica has finished the syncronization switch the roles.
+This script will set the primary as read-only (in order to stop all write operations), then will wait for the replica to fully synchronize with the primary and when the replica has finished the syncronization the switch will happen.

+## Reccomendations

+In order to have a basic and functional replication system, you have to